patfiaux/RELICS/README.md

 # RELICS
 RELICS: Regulatory Element Location Identification  in CRISPR screens

-The `RELICS` package use a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
-Given a set of training guides (usually positive and negative controls) `RELICS' identifies regions which are more similar to the positive controls (enhancer like) and regions which are more similar to negative controls (non-regulatory like).
+`RELICS` uses a generalized linear mixed model (GLMM) to analyze CRISPR regulatory screens.
+Given a set of training guides (usually positive and negative controls) `RELICS` identifies regions which are more similar to the positive controls (enhancer like) and regions which are more similar to negative controls (non-regulatory like).

+This work is still in progress.
+Please ask questions for support or [post issues](https://github.com/patfiaux/RELICS/issues).

 # Install requirements